-The Sub-Core Reference is added for the Synthesis File Group, and the same process needs to be performed for Simulation.
+The Sub-Core Reference is added for the Synthesis file group, and the same process needs to be performed for the Simulation file group.

-- 15. In the File Group window, right-click the Simulation file group, and select Add Sub-Core Reference. - 16.
-In Add Sub-Core Reference dialog box, select the My Company Common Library. - 17.
+- 15. In the File Group page, right-click the Simulation file group, and select Add Sub-Core Reference. - 16.
+In Add Sub-Core Reference dialog box, select My Company Common Library. - 17.
 Click OK.

-The Sub-Core References are now added to both the Synthesis and Simulation File Groups, as shown in the following figure.
-The necessary files from the $common_v1_0$ IP are available to myip v1 0 for both Synthesis and Simulation.
+The Sub-Core References are now added to both the Synthesis and Simulation file groups, as shown in the following figure.
+The necessary files from the $common_v1_0$ IP are available to $myip_v1_0$ for both Synthesis and Simulation.